What Does a Digital Marketer Do? Key Roles & Responsibilities

 Marketing coordinator at a small business or agency

-From there, career progression typically moves toward senior specialist roles, digital marketing manager, head of marketing, or — for those building their own practice — freelance consultant or agency owner.
+From there, career growth often leads to senior specialist roles, digital marketing manager, or head of marketing.
+For those building their own practice, it may lead to freelance consulting or agency ownership.

 Certifications from Google (Analytics, Ads), Meta, HubSpot, and Semrush are widely recognized and worth pursuing early.
 They signal foundational competency and are valued by employers.